suikan4github/kaiten-yaki/ubuntu_en.md

 # 50% mean, new logical volume will use 50% of the free space in the LVM volume group.
 export LVROOTSIZE="50%FREE"

-# Configure to make swap or not.
-1 : Make, 0 : Do not make.
-# Set 0 if you add a distribution to the system, to avoid to make swap twice (it causes error).
-export MAKESWAPVOL=1

 # Set the size of EFI partition and swap partition.
 The unit is Byte. you can use M,G... notation.
 export EFISIZE="100M"
 export LVSWAPSIZE="8G"